Text and Data Mining Reservation

 The World Wide Web Consortium (W3C), which deals with standardization in other areas as well, now has a group addressing the topic of text and data mining reservation.
 They are currently working on a unified way to declare such a reservation (see also their GitHub repository).

-Central to this is setting the value “tdm-reservation” to either “1” (reservation declared) or “0” (no reservation declared).
-The TDM Reservation Protocol then suggests various locations in the current version where this value can be set, such as in a structured file (in JSON format), in HTTP headers, in HTML files, or even in e-book file formats like epub.
+There are two approaches to declaring the reservation of use according to the protocol: tdm-reservation and tdm-policy.
+The key to tdm-reservation is to set the value to either “1” (reservation declared) or “0” (no reservation declared).
+In the current version, the TDM Reservation Protocol then suggests various locations where this value can be set, for example in a structured file (in JSON format), in HTTP headers, in HTML files or even in e-book file formats such as epub.
+In addition, a more detailed and differentiating reservation can be declared with tdm-policy.
+In this respect, reference is made to the fact that the policy must have the format application/json or application/ld+json for a machine-readable declaration.

 Disadvantages: